city_hall

 Not everyone who applies will be selected.
 Only selected candidates will be eligible to receive the scholarship.

-The spring 2024 course is 12 weeks, from May to July.
-It includes a welcome ceremony, 10 content-rich sessions, and a graduation ceremony.
-Classes are on Tuesday nights from 6 - 8:30 p.m.
-The spring 2024 course will be hybrid, both in-person and virtual sessions.
+The summer 2024 course is 10 weeks, from August 1 to October 10, 2024.
+It includes a welcome ceremony, 8 content-rich sessions, and a graduation ceremony.
+Classes are on Thursday nights from 6 - 9 p.m.
+The summer 2024 course will be hybrid, with both in-person and virtual sessions.

 Participants must attend all ceremonies and sessions and engage in civic activities outside of the sessions.

-Each participant will receive a scholarship.
+Each participant will receive a scholarship of $575.
 The full amount of the scholarship will be distributed at the end of the program.
 Participants are expected to fully take part in the sessions, projects, and activities of the program.
 If there is an emergency and participants cannot attend a session, they will need to immediately communicate with the program coordinator to make up for the missed session.

 The scholarship rewards participants for their time and commitment to learn, lead, and advocate for their communities.
 Because not every resident can make this commitment without support, this scholarship ensures equitable access to government for all residents.